gavin-kim/algorithm/src/graph/README.md

 </ol>
 <strong>Application of the DFS</strong><br>
 <ol>
-<li>1.
-Finding a Hamiltonian path (Hamiltonian path is a path that visits each vertex exactly once)</li>
+<li>Finding a Hamiltonian path (Hamiltonian path is a path that visits each vertex exactly once)</li>
 </ol>
 <strong>Application of the BFS</strong><br>
 <ol>
-<li>1.
-Finding a shortest path between two vertices.</li>
+<li>Finding a shortest path between two vertices.</li>
-<li>2.
-Checking whether a graph is bipartite (A bipartite graph is a graph whose vertices can be divided into 2 sets)</li>
+<li>Checking whether a graph is bipartite (A bipartite graph is a graph whose vertices can be divided into 2 sets)</li>
 </ol>

 <img src="/images/BipartiteGraph.png">